edibotopic/edibotopic-website/content/notes/_log.md

 "Sales for this product have been effectively zero for six years but they rose 50% in the last quarter.
 Get this: 100% of our new clients are a guy who wears blue face paint when he goes to the supermarket."

 This misleading use of ratios is everywhere.
 It is an infinitely renewable resource for toxic politics.
-In science it is often given a false legitimacy by the assignment of a p-value.
-I would much rather people focus on not using ratios and percentages in a crazy way than torturing themselves about assigning appropriate prior probabilities for their Bayesian inferences, or whatever else people tout as rationality today.
+In science it is sometimes given a false legitimacy by the assignment of a p-value.
+It is a most routine of feature of general data rhetoric.

 _September 13th_